sebluy/timed/README.md

 Todo:

-Refactor namespaces.
+Add autocomplete to activity fields.

+Do not allow session collision.

+Add change activity option to session form.

+Add rename activity button.

 Update dependencies without breaking everything.

-Add "loading" elements when a visible element is waiting on a asynchronous handler.
+Add ticks back in.

 Add plots.

 Push to heroku and migrate db.

 Done:

+Add "loading" elements when a visible element is waiting on a asynchronous handler.

 Break re-frame dependency.